top of page

 Songwriter orientation

-30 minute In-person or Zoom Meeting with publisher
+40 minute 1-on-1 In-person or Zoom Meeting with publisher

 Price: